Bilpin - Colo - St Albans

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Bilpin - Colo - St Albans's approval levels have been significantly above the yearly average of 8, indicating strong recent growth in development activity.
+Looking at development activity over the past five years, Bilpin - Colo - St Albans's approval levels have been significantly below the yearly average of 5, showing a notable downturn in recent development.

 How does recent development compare to population growth in Bilpin - Colo - St Albans?